ITC-Water-Resources/shxarray/README.md

 ln -sf ../../build/lib.linux-x86_64-cpython-311/shxarray/shlib.cpython-311-x86_64-linux-gnu.so
 ```

-### Building against Numpy 2
+### Numpy version issues
-For portablity, the current C++ files are build against Numpy version 1.26 and are incompatible with a [Numpy 2.0](https://numpy.org/doc/stable/release/2.0.0-notes.html) installation.
-To build against Numpy 2.0, (1) change the Numpy version numbers in [pyproject.toml](pyproject.toml), (2) set the environment variable `export USE_CYTHON=1`, and (3) build the module as described above.
+The provided c++ files are cythonized against numpy > 2.
+When building against older numpy versions (<2), the cpp files are re-cythonized upon install, this requires a working cython install.

 ## Contributing
-This repository is under development and contributions and feedback are welcome.
+This repository is under development and contributions and feedback is welcome.

 ### Contributors
 * Main developer: Roelof Rietbroek (r.rietbroek@utwente.nl)
-* ..
+* Kiana Karimi